 The KCOEM Continuity Coordinator, in collaboration with the KCOEM Director, and the King County Executive's Deputy Executive, Chief of Staff, Budget Director/Chief Operations Officer, and Chief Legal Counsel, is responsible for plan development and maintenance.
-The King County COG Plan shall be formally reviewed annually, and updated as part of that annual review, and as necessary following an exercise or real-world event that suggests changes through the after action/lessons learned process.
+The King County COG Plan shall be formally evaluated annually, and revised as part of that annual evaluation, and as necessary following an exercise or real-world event that suggests changes through the after action/lessons learned process.
 Changes to and revisions of this plan will be made in accordance with accepted emergency management and continuity practice.

-This COG Plan will also undergo an intense review and update every five (5) years, as detailed below in the Planning/Update Process.
-Simple revisions, such as changes to the succession plan or updates due to King County Code provisions, may be completed without full review and acceptance by all partners and the signatory.
-Major revisions will be circulated to the partners, as identified in the Planning/Update Process, prior to incorporation and approval.
+This COG Plan will also undergo an intense evaluation and revision every five (5) years, as detailed below in the Planning/Revision Process.
+Simple revisions, such as changes to the succession plan or revisions due to King County Code provisions, may be completed without full evaluation and acceptance by all partners and the signatory.
+Major revisions will be circulated to the partners, as identified in the Planning/Revision Process, prior to incorporation and approval.
 All changes, whether simple or major, will be noted in the Record of Changes at the beginning of this COG Plan.

 To evaluate the COG Plan, elements will be incorporated into appropriate training and exercises on an annual basis, including an annual Executive Cabinet Continuity Exercise.
-Accepted emergency management practice for exercise design and the after action review and improvement plan process will allow for effective evaluation by exercises; real-world events will also allow for evaluation through the after action review process.
+Accepted emergency management practice for exercise design and the after action report and improvement plan process will allow for effective evaluation by exercises; real-world events will also allow for evaluation through the after action report process.
 Additionally, comments or suggestions for improving the COG Plan may be provided to KCOEM at any time by contacting the KCOEM COOP Coordinator.